 Plan4all is a non-profit association sustaining and further enhancing results of multiple research and innovation projects.
 Plan4all conducts research and experimental development and transfers results of such activities into practice.

-Plan4all aggregates large open datasets related to planning activities in different specialisms including spatial planning, transport, urban planning, environment, tourism and precision farming.
+Plan4all aggregates large open datasets related to planning activities in different specialisms including spatial planning, transport, urban planning, environment, tourism and precision/autonomous farming.
 Plan4all makes sure that open data are easily accessible for reuse, data are maintained and their quality is improved.

 The main objective of Plan4all is to offer open data for reuse in research, development & business innovation in the following areas:

 - smart cities,

 - IT custom development,

 - environmental planning,